Clara Eliot: Biography

 Eliot was born in 1896, the granddaughter of Thomas Lamb Eliot and part of a prominent Unitarian branch of the Eliot family.
 She did her undergraduate studies at Reed College, which her grandfather had founded, graduating in 1917.
 She taught at Mills College from 1917 to 1918, and then worked as an assistant to Yale economist Irving Fisher from 1918 to 1920.
 She also worked as an elementary school teacher; one of her students from this time, Margaret E. Martin, grew up to become a noted economist.

 As a graduate student in economics at Columbia University, Eliot met educational psychologist Robert Bruce Raup; they married in 1924, but Eliot continued to use her maiden name for professional purposes.

 She completed her doctorate in 1926, and became a faculty member at Barnard College.
 When her daughter Joan was born in 1926, she became the first woman at Barnard to obtain a maternity leave.
+Joan later became a statistician.
+Another daughter, Charlotte, married Columbia University historian Lawrence A. Cremin.

 Eliot is the author of the book The Farmer's Campaign for Credit (1927), "a study of basic issues in credit theory as they were involved in United States agricultural policies early in this century".